claudianjeri/Quotes/README.md

   the author and the date

 ## Technology Used:
 This application was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
-It uses bootstrap, css and javascript.
+NPM 5.5.1 It uses bootstrap, css and javascript.